Amitro123/automation-service/README.md

 - 📜 Session History & Run Logs

 See [`dashboard/DASHBOARD_SETUP.md`](dashboard/DASHBOARD_SETUP.md)
+ for detailed setup and API integration instructions.

+### Mutation Testing in CI (Linux/Mac/CI Only)

 5. Displays results in Actions summary
 6. (Optional) Comments on PRs with scores